bladedoyle/grin_nicehash_defender/README.md

 # Grin Nicehash Defender

+Current Project Status:  Alpha Release - use at your own risk

 What it does:
   * Monitors grin network for 51% attack
   * If an attack is detected NiceHash C32 orders will be created in both EU and USA